KurtLabUW/brats2023_updated/README.md

 ## Implementation

-Our baseline model is the [Optimized U-Net](https://arxiv.org/abs/2110.03352) presented by Futrega et al. from NVIDIA.
+Our baseline model is based on the [Optimized U-Net](https://arxiv.org/abs/2110.03352) presented by Futrega et al. from NVIDIA.

 We developed a framework of optimization techniques to boost model performance.
 These include:
 1. Preprocessing the MRI data with Z-score normalization and contrast rescaling.